Racing Stripes: Plot

-During a thunderstorm, a traveling circus, Circus Sarano, inadvertently abandons a baby zebra after replacing a flat tire.
-The foal is rescued by Nolan Walsh, a widower and former racehorse trainer, and taken to his farm, where he is named "Stripes" by Nolan's 13-year-old daughter, Channing, and meets a Shetland pony named Tucker, a goat named Franny, and a rooster named Reggie.
+During a thunderstorm, a traveling circus, Circus Sarano, inadvertently abandons a young plains zebra after replacing a flat tire.
+The foal is rescued by Nolan Walsh, a Kentucky widower and former racehorse trainer, and taken to his farm, where he is named "Stripes" by Nolan's teenage daughter Channing and meets a Shetland pony named Tucker, a goat named Franny, and a rooster named Reggie.
 The next day, Stripes becomes convinced that he is destined for the nearby racetrack, Turfway Park, unaware that he is a zebra and is not qualified.
-A pair of thoroughbred foals named Trenton's Pride and Ruffshodd decide to race Stripes, but Pride's father, Sir Trenton, notices and forbids them to play with Stripes again.
+A pair of thoroughbred foals named Trenton's Pride and Ruffshodd challenge Stripes to a race, but Pride's father Sir Trenton notices and forbids them to play with Stripes again.

-Three years later, after losing to the mailman in their usual race, an adult Stripes meets an Arabian filly named Sandy and develops a crush on her.
+Three years later, after losing to the mailman in their race, an adult Stripes meets an Arabian filly named Sandy and develops a crush on her.
 Stripes is then approached by Pride, Ruffshodd, and Sir Trenton, and Pride challenges him to a race at a secret racetrack in the forest called the Blue Moon Races, which Stripes ends up losing.
 The following day, Tucker, having watched Stripes in secret, approaches him and suggests that he gets proper training first.
-Stripes chooses Channing, who is now 16-years-old, for his rider, and convinces a pelican named Goose to sabotage Channing's motorcycle and 'Old Blue', Nolan's old pickup truck, so that Channing can ride him to her workplace at Turfway Park.
+Stripes chooses Channing for his rider and convinces a pelican named Goose to sabotage Channing's motorcycle and 'Old Blue', Nolan's old pickup truck, so that Channing can ride him to her workplace at Turfway Park.
 The plan works, and Channing, with Nolan's reluctant approval, rides Stripes to Turfway Park.
 There, Channing is antagonized by her boss, Clara Dalrymple, for bringing Stripes to the racetrack, while Stripes himself meets a pair of horsefly brothers named Buzz and Scuzz.

 At night, Channing, remembering her first horseback ride with her late mother Carolyn, completes a lap around the track with Stripes.
 They are approached by Woodzie, a racetrack gambler and old friend of the family, who encourages Channing to sign herself and Stripes up for a tryout race the next day.
-She agrees, despite Nolan's disapproval stemming from Carolyn's death in an accident years ago, which discouraged him from horse-training, but Stripes has a meltdown after getting scared by the starting gate.
-Once he calms down, Stripes begins running, but he gets hit by flying dirt and causes Channing to fall off.
+She agrees, despite Nolan's disapproval stemming from Carolyn's death in an accident years ago, which discouraged him from horse-training, but Stripes gets scared by the starting gate and gets hit by flying dirt while running, causing Channing to fall off.
 Although she is uninjured, Nolan chastises Channing, but he defends her when Clara ridicules Channing's riding skills.
-In response, Clara sarcastically signs Stripes up to compete in the Kentucky Open.
+Clara responds by sarcastically signing Stripes up to compete in the Kentucky Open.